therewasaguy/DM2193b-webdev-SP16/weekly_detail/week_11.md

 <!-- import our custom CSS which includes Bootsrap -->
 <link rel="stylesheet" href="css/style.css">
 ```
+- From here you can write scss in your scss/style.scss file and it will be compiled into css/style.css

 If you run into any issues, you can [download this template from Dropbox](https://www.dropbox.com/sh/j751hwjkumwjnxm/AABu-ST49giCGq3kKoZuOqcSa?dl=0).